This post contains affiliate links.

 - ½ tsp ground ginger

-- 8 large strawberries diced
+- 8 large strawberries, diced

 Instructions

-- Wets: Preheat oven to 350°F (176°C).
+- Wets: Preheat the oven to 350°F (176°C).
 Mash the bananas into a paste, then mix in the applesauce, vanilla, and honey.

 - Dries: Mix together the oats, almonds, chia seeds, cinnamon, and ginger.